trekhleb/javascript-algorithms/README.md

 ### Algorithms by Paradigm

+An algorithmic paradigm is a generic method or approach which underlies the design of a class of algorithms.
+It is an abstraction higher than the notion of an algorithm, just as an algorithm is an abstraction higher than a computer program.

 * **Greedy**
   * [Unbound Knapsack Problem](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/sets/knapsack-problem)
   * [Dijkstra Algorithm](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/graph/dijkstra) - finding shortest path to all graph vertices